 Who or Whom?

 'Who' and 'whom' belong to the same family since they both refer to a person, but there is an important difference between them.
 Generally, when you want to ask about the subject, you use 'who'.
 If you want to ask about the object you use 'whom'.
 Look at these examples:

 Here, we are asking about a girl who has been shot, the shooters (they) is the subject, and (a girl) is the object.
 So we use 'whom' to question the object.

 In modern English, 'whom' is considered formal and old-fashioned.
 So 'who' can be used to ask about both the subject and object of a sentence.

 'What' and 'which' are both used to ask about things, but there is a small difference between them.
 You can use 'what' to ask for information when there is an unlimited range of answers:

 In this question, you have only two choices to answer 'your mother' or 'your father.'

 Interrogative Pronouns + Ever

 There are five other interrogative pronouns that are less common than the ones we mentioned.
-Basically, you can make them by adding the suffix ‘ever’ or ‘soever’ to the original interrogative pronouns.
+Basically, you can make them by adding the suffix '-ever' or '-soever' to the original interrogative pronouns.
 You can use these suffixes to add emphasis or surprise to the question.
 However, it's important to note that '-soever' is rarely used these days.
-The rules of the original interrogative pronouns apply to this form of these pronouns as well.
+The rules of the original interrogative pronouns apply to these pronouns as well.

 Take a look at some examples:

 Here '-ever' is used to show that the person is surprised.

-As you have seen in the previous example 'ever' is added to the interrogative words to emphasize more.
+As you can see, '-ever' is added to the interrogative words to emphasize more.

 Using interrogative pronouns with '–ever' is not very common and is more seen in British English.
 However, using relative pronouns with the same suffix is very common and you see pronouns like 'whoever' or 'whatever' are typically used as relative pronouns rather than interrogative pronouns.